grislyeye/three-meet/pages/classes/wise.md

 </header>

-You can use your [Action](../../pages/combat/actions.md) to assume an animal form.
-You use this feature again when you [Rest](../../pages/rules/rests.md).

-When you transform you have **10 + your level Stamina**.
-When you revert this Stamina is lost, and you return to your Stamina before you changed.

-When you transform you may pick 2 of the following benefits for your new form:
+When you use your **Animal Form** feature you gain an additional **1d4 + 4 Stamina** in your new form.
+In addition, pick one of the following benefits while transformed:

  * You gain a **Bite or Claw (Melee 1d6, Light) Attack**.
- * You become tiny and/or can fly (you cannot attack in this form).
- * You can breath water.
  * You can use a [Bonus Action](../../pages/combat/bonus-actions.md) to make the [Dash](../../pages/combat/actions.md#dash) [Action](../../pages/combat/actions.md).
- * You have advantage on all [Perception](../../pages/characters/skills.md#perception/) [Checks](../../pages/rules/rolling/checks.md).

 <section class="spell">